-Standing out sartorially in the office is a finer line than a Pilot V5 rollerball.
+To stand out sartorially in the office is to walk a line finer than a Pilot V5 rollerball.
 While naked self-advancement might be top of your action-item list, it’s not as simple as the cliché of dressing for the job you want: your clothing needs to fit your role and the organisation you’re in.
 Stand out too much and you’ll tread on career snakes rather than ladders.

 Rub Up Nice

 There’s a scene in Revolutionary Road – the relentlessly downbeat film of Richard Yates’ devastatingly brilliant book – where Leonardo DiCaprio’s character gets off the commuter train in New York and is lost in a sea of indistinguishable grey flannel suits.

 At the time, this look was considered a symbol of soul-crushing conformity.
 Nowadays, however, with 99 per cent of salarymen clad in tailoring made from shiny worsted wool (which only gets shinier the more you wear it, particularly around the seat), a fabric with some texture has become a way to stand out from the crowd.

 Flannel will fly in formal workplaces, but even refined tweed or corduroy shouldn’t cause any friction providing you take steps to modernise the look (don’t show up in full hunting gear, basically).

 Double-breasted suits were a fixture of offices in the eighties; today, despite a resurgence on the runway, they see about as much use as fax machines.
 Time to dial things back, and up.

 A plain DB is less of a statement than a patterned suit but still a cut above your average two-piece.
 If sharply tailored, it will flatter your physique rather than fatten it, simultaneously widening your torso and narrowing your waist faster than any kettlebell workout.